tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_java_crash_course.md

 }
 ```

 Many times fields are "encapsulated" with getter-setter methods, which means their values are set in a protected way.
 Users call one method to set the field's value, and another method to get the field's value.
-This way you can avoid having users set improper values or data types for the fields.
+This way you can avoid having users set improper values or incorrect data types for the fields.

 Fields that are constant throughout the Java project are called ENUMS.
 Alternatively, the fields are given `public static final` modifiers.